Last Updated on March 8, 2021

 Airbnb Washington DC: Shaw, Logan Circle & U Street Stays

 This area, located north of Penn Quarter and just east of Dupont, is a historic district that is quickly gentrifying.
 Shaw is one of DC’s trendiest enclaves, with craft cocktail bars, beer gardens, and hip shops and restaurants.
+You can even take a DC food tour of local restaurants here.
 This historically African-American neighborhood is home to the 1910 Howard Theatre, where jazz greats like Ella Fitzgerald and D.C. local Duke Ellington once performed.

 Stay here for: Restaurants and nightlife, local history